 Historical Timeline (updated quarterly)

-Statement of Investment Policy and Goals (effective April 2011)
+Statement of Investment Policies and Goals (effective date January 1, 2021)

 About the Heritage Fund

 The Heritage Fund is Alberta’s main long-term savings fund.
 The Fund was established in 1976 to collect a portion of Alberta’s non-renewable resource revenue for future generations.